Home

 2022-05-10 16:49:17

-The incident has quickly gone viral on social media, with netizens sharing their disgust towards the cult’s practices of consuming human waste.
+The incident has quickly gone viral on social media, with netizens sharing their disgust against the cult’s practices of consuming human waste.
 The Thai-language hashtag #พระบิดา (#Father) noticed over 141,000 mentions as of Monday’s afternoon.

 "ไม่มีกลิ่นหรอกค่ะ มีแต่คนจิตไม่ดีเท่านั้นเเหละค่ะที่จะได้กลิ่น"